rust-lang/cargo/src/doc/src/reference/config.md

 `$CARGO_HOME/credentials.toml` file.
 This file is automatically created and updated by [`cargo login`] and [`cargo logout`] when using the [`cargo:token`] credential provider.

+Tokens are used by some Cargo commands such as [`cargo publish`] for authenticating with remote registries.
+Care should be taken to protect the tokens and to keep them secret.

 It follows the same format as Cargo config files.

 ```toml